Acta Scientific Paediatrics

 TRALI has an estimated incidence of almost 1/5,000 labile blood products [20].
 It is now the leading cause of post-transfusion death in the United States [20].

-The diagnosis of TRALI is based solely on its clinical presentation and depends on a high level of suspicion and bedside vigilance, as it is a commonly underreported entity [22].
+The diagnosis of TRALI is based only on its clinical presentation and depends on a high level of vigilance at the patient's bedside, because it is an entity often under-reported [22].

 The diagnosis of possible TRALI (p-TRALI) is retained in 02 patients aged 35-58 years respectively, occurred following the transfusion of FFP, the patients presented clinical signs such as fever, dyspnea, tachypnea, pulmonary crackles and hypotension with no radiological signs.
 The progression was favorable in a few hours with simple oxygen therapy.

-The TRALI was diagnosed in a 55-year-old patient who presented, in addition to the above clinical signs, radiological signs like bilateral pulmonary infiltrations.
-This incident was the result of a transfusion of FFP and platelets.
-The outcome was adverse and death was reported in the hour following the transfusion (Table 2).
-The incidence described in our study is far from that in the ANSM Haemovigilance Report [18]; the reason for this can only be explained by underreporting by the clinicians, the possible cause of their lack of knowledge.
+The diagnosis of TRALI was reported in a 55-year-old patient who presented radiological signs such as bilateral pulmonary infiltrations.
+This incident was the result of both FFP and platelets transfusion.
+The evolution was unfavorable and a death was declared in the hour following the transfusion.
+The incidence described in our study is much lower than in the French haemovigilance report [18]; it can only be explained by the clinicians' under-reporting.

 Data in the literature show that in over two thirds of cases, the main source of dysfunction is the failure of the hospital to provide pre-transfusion control at the patient’s bedside, which is the last safety lock [23].